wp-plugins/wp-dtree-30/readme.txt

 == Frequently Asked Questions ==

+= How does the 3.x fork improve the performance of WP-dTree? = Instead of generating all the trees *on every visit*, 3.x employs caching - building the trees *only when you add or alter content on your blog*.
+The result is a tremendous load reduction from previous versions; the demo site (~360 posts, Kubrik theme) went from 411 to 18 queries (!) to display the main page.

+The added benefit of the cache is a *significant* reduction in how much processing is needed for each visit.
+As of 3.2, all WP-dTree does is to print a string.

-= Can I change the images used by wp-dTree? =
+= Can I change the images used by WP-dTree? =

 The images are all stored in the 'wp-dtree/dtree-img/' directory.
 You can change them if you like.
 Just remember to keep the names the same, or you'll break the script.